ds-civic-data/Emergency_response_time/README.md

 # emergency-response-time

-We will analyze the effectiveness of the Portland emergency response system by studying response times across different departments
+We will analyze the effectiveness of the Portland emergency response system by studying the Portland Fire Bureau's response times.

 ### Authors